wifinigel/wlanpi-wiperf/docs/mkdocs/docs/troubleshooting.md

     - influx_password
     - influx_database

 One question to consider when deploying a probe is : Is the probe deployed in the topology you originally intended?
-If the environment is not as you expected and you need to use a different interface, make sure you have updated ```config.ini``` so that wiperf knows where to send test and management traffic (otherwise, you may hit routing issues)
+If the environment is not as you expected and you need to use a different interface, make sure you have updated `config.ini` so that wiperf knows where to send test and management traffic (otherwise, you may hit routing issues)

 ## Logging
 Wiperf has extensive logging to help diagnose issues that may be causing operational issues.

-SSH to the probe and monitor the output of the log file ```/var/log/wiperf_agent.log```.
+SSH to the probe and monitor the output of the log file `/var/log/wiperf_agent.log`.
 This file is created the first time that wiperf runs.
-If the file is not created after 5 minutes, then check the log file ```/var/log/wiperf_cron.log``` for error messages, as something fundamental is wrong with the installation.
+If the file is not created after 5 minutes, then check the log file `/var/log/wiperf_runtime.log` for error messages, as something fundamental is wrong with the installation.

-To watch the output of ```/var/log/wiperf_agent.log``` in real-time and view activity as data is collected every 5 minutes, run the following command on the CLI of the probe:
+To watch the output of `/var/log/wiperf_agent.log` in real-time and view activity as data is collected every 5 minutes, run the following command on the CLI of the probe:

 ```
 tail -f /var/log/wiperf_agent.log